joshrp/moonlight-docs/Troubleshooting.md

 ### Unable to stream at all on the same network as the PC
 * Ensure you've enabled GameStream in GeForce Experience
+* Ensure GeForce Experience is up to date
 * Make sure your primary monitor is connected to your NVIDIA GPU and turned on, and you are logged in.
 * Reboot your PC and client device.
 * Disable your PC's firewall and anti-virus, and reboot again.
 If this works, you can create a firewall exception using [the steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#firewall-setup).
-* Check the list of known application compatibility issues above.
-Uninstall any programs on that list, and reboot.
+* Check the list of [known application compatibility issues](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting#known-application-compatibility-issues).
+Try uninstalling any programs on that list one to see if one of them is interfering.
 * If your PC is running Windows Server, install the qWave service.
 * Uninstall GeForce Experience, reboot, clean install GeForce Experience, and reboot again.
 * Ask for help on our [Discord server](https://discord.gg/MySTSdq)